Shaon22/event-management-project/questions_and_answers.md

 #### Answer: option A

-<i>Write your explanation here</i>
-parameters are expect two integer value.but arguments send one integer and another string
+<i>parameters are expect two integer value.but arguments send one integer and another string</i>
 </p>
 </details>